Don't Forget to Remember: Structure

 The song features Barry Gibb singing at a lower pitch than usual.
 The song's lyrics follow the country-song tradition of romantic laments with its tearful first-person lyrics about a man haunted by a failed love affair he can't put out of his mind.
 Its melody matches the yearning quality of the lyrics, especially on the chorus, which underpins the forlorn wish Don't forget to remember me/And the love that used to be with glorious runs of ascending notes.
 On paper, the song seems applicable to the group's usual pop style but their recording uses country-music elements to carry it into that genre, a prominent acoustic guitar cuts through the background orchestration and Barry Gibb adds a Nashville-inspired twang to his vocal.

 Release

 Maurice's reaction when the song was released was "The thing is that it is Jim Reeves-ish it's rather like 'Oh Lonesome Me' and that sort of song and you'll never forget the melody.
 It wasn't a deliberate dedication to Jim Reeves - it's just worked out that way".
 Maurice also explains, "We know we don't want to split up, maybe Colin will want to leave sometime in the future, but we all have different things we've involved in".
 The single covers of the song, (in all countries) features the three remaining Bee Gees after the departure of Robin Gibb.

+Record World called it a "country-flavored ballad" that's "another solid winner for the Bee Gees."

 The song was re-released in CD by RSO Records as a part in the EP of the same name (1987).

 Personnel

+Credits from Bee Gees historian and sessionographer Joseph Brennan.